KDobarskyi/rps-game/README.md

 ### About

 This is Rock–Paper–Scissors game played in console against bot.
+Idea was to develop game in less than 4 hours, code took actually near a hour and a half.

 It is written in `Java` using `Spring Boot`, `Spring Shell`, and `Spring Data JPA`

 #### Bot
 Current version uses history-based heuristic to forecast player moves.
 During the first 3 rounds, it produces uniformly-distributed random moves.
-Starting from 4th round bot is able to guess more precisely.
+Starting from 4th round, bot is able to guess more precisely.

-For illustrational purposes, Bot logic uses in-memory database (`HSQLDB`).
-Variation of [Pushdown Automation](https://en.wikipedia.org/wiki/Pushdown_automaton) is built on top of it
+For illustrational purposes, every game round is stored in a database.
+Bot also shares same in-memory instance of `HSQLDB` and uses it as source for prediction.
+It employs variation of [Pushdown Automaton](https://en.wikipedia.org/wiki/Pushdown_automaton) also known as ["Shannon's Fortune Teller"](https://translate.google.com/translate?hl=en&sl=auto&tl=en&u=https%3A%2F%2Fsites.google.com%2Fsite%2Fltwood%2Fprojects%2Fheshby%2Fshannon)

 ### Download